|Program Dates & Deadlines:||Click here to view|

 |GPA:||2.30 (may be flexible)||Language of Instruction:||English|

 |Year in School:||May apply as freshman; must have at least soph. standing by program begin||Academic Pre-requisites:||One semester university-level Spanish|

 |This program is a Faculty-Led Immersion, coordinated by Shanti Freitas, Intercultural Immersion Coordinator in Academic Affairs.
 Please direct all questions to email@example.com or 715-836-6037, and submit all application materials to Schofield 17.
 It is listed on the Center for International Education website to assist students in exploring all international opportunities.|

 This program will engage you in the lives of some of these women.
 Talking with them about their societal roles and taking field trips to see different ways that women live will help you understand feminism in the context of a developing country and to become a more engaged citizen in the world community.

-The growing number of Spanish speakers in the United States has increased the need for individuals who can speak Spanish and who have an understanding of Latin American culture.
-This program will also help you gain the necessary language and cultural skills to communicate with Spanish speakers in the U.S.
+Furthermore, the growing number of Spanish speakers in the United States has increased the need for individuals who have an understanding of Latin American culture.
+This program will help you gain the cultural skills necessary to communicate with Spanish speakers in the U.S.

 |Dates / Deadlines:|